Marslalala/Marslalala.github.io/_pages/about.md

   </ul>
 </div>

-## <span id="intro"></span>Introduction
+## Bio
 I'm a second-year <a href="https://lsa.umich.edu/stats/masters_students/mastersprograms/applied-stats-masters-program.html">Master of Applied Statistics</a> student at the University of Michigan - Ann Arbor.
 I obtained my Bachelor's degrees in Statistics, Economics, and Finance at University College London.

-## <span id="travel"></span>Travel & Cultural Exploration
 I have always been passionate about traveling and exploring different cultures around the world.
 Experiencing new places, meeting people from diverse backgrounds, and immersing myself in local traditions have shaped my perspective on life.

 So far, I’ve had the privilege of living in four cities across three countries—Datong and Beijing in China, London in the UK, and Ann Arbor in the United States.
 Each city has left a unique mark on me, from the deep historical roots of Datong to the vibrant energy of Beijing, the cosmopolitan charm of London, and the academic spirit of Ann Arbor.

+## Projects
+From the beginning of my higher education, I have worked on a variety of real-world projects, ranging from small scales to large.
+My work includes analyzing the key factors contributing to COVID-19 mortality in the UK, studying the prevalence of major chronic diseases across the US, or visualizing travel flows in my hometown, Datong, China.
+These experiences have strengthened my data manipulation skills and deepened my focus on both social and business challenges, enhancing my ability to derive meaningful insights and drive real-world impacts.

-## <span id="university"></span>University Involvement
+## Activities
 My love for cultural exchange extends beyond travel and living in different cities; it has also shaped my involvement in university society activities.
 One of the most meaningful experiences was organizing and participating in the Chinese Spring Festival Gala, a vibrant celebration that brings people together to share the richness of Chinese traditions.

 Over the years, I have been part of this event in various roles, from tech crew and stage crew to serving as the executive producer.
 I have helped organize four stages of the gala, aiming not only to create a spectacular and immersive experience but also to introduce and share Chinese culture with a broader audience.